For this Fight Club Analysis, I’m assuming that you’ve read Fight Club? Ok, good!

 Did you enjoy Fight Club as much as I did?
 Have different opinions on the themes running throughout, maybe even a distaste for them?
 Leave a comment below to join the conversation.

 If you enjoyed my content then please check out Jack Durden – Fight Club Theories.
 The Fight Club analysis included is on another level and is a must-read for fans.
-Yes, it looks at the film version but it’s an excellent extended read none the less.
+Yes, it’s the film version but it’s still an excellent read none the less.

 Peter Matthews – Diagnosing Chuck Palahniuk’s Fight Club (Publication, Jan 2005)